zineland/zine/README.md

 ### Author

-Zine will generate a dedicated page for each author declared in the root `zine.toml` table.
+Zine will generate a dedicated profile page for each author declared in the root `zine.toml` table.

 ```toml
 [authors]